 Bridgitte is also experienced in the drafting of wills and applications for probate, the administration of estates, as well as the preparation of lasting powers of attorney.

-After training with Goldstones, Amy qualified as a solicitor in 2006 and is now an associate solicitor with the practice.
+After training with Goldstones, Amy qualified as a solicitor in 2006 and is now a director with the practice.
 She specialises in all areas of family law, particularly divorce and ancillary relief matters, as well as all private law children matters and cohabitation disputes.
 She also undertakes public law matters, where applications are issued by the local authority with respect to children.
 Amy is accredited on the Law Society Child Care Panel as a Children’s Representative.

 Helen joined Goldstones in 2015, having qualified as a solicitor in 1995.
 She joined from Ivor Evans & Benjamin and specialises in property law.